janakmshah/microfeatures-guidelines/README.md

 ## What 🤔

-uFeatures is an architectural approach to structure iOS applications to enable scalability, optimizing build and testing cycles, and ensuring good practices in your team.
-Its core idea is to build your apps by building independent features that are interconnected using clear and concise APIS.
+uFeatures is an architectural approach to structure iOS applications to enable scalability, optimize build and testing cycles, and ensure good practices in your team.
+Its core idea is to build your apps by building independent features that are interconnected using clear and concise APIs.

-This guidelines introduces the principles of the architecture, helping you identify and organize your application features in different layers.
-It also introduces tips, tools and advices if you decide for this architecture.
+These guidelines introduce the principles of the architecture, helping you identify and organize your application features in different layers.
+It also introduces tips, tools and advice if you decide to use this architecture.

-> The name uFeatures *(Microfeatures)* comes from the Microservices architecture, where different "backend features" run as different services with defined APIS to enable communication between them.
+> The name uFeatures *(Microfeatures)* comes from the Microservices architecture, where different "backend features" run as different services with defined APIs to enable communication between them.

 ## Context 🥑